AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 generally enough held to be stated as the average belief.
-So dominant was the influence of the Greek fathers, who had learned Christianity in their native tongue, in the language in which it was announced, and so little had Tertullian\'s cruel ideas prevailed, that it was not even attempted to make the horrid sentiment a part of the creed of the church.
+So dominant was the influence of the Greek fathers, who had learned Christianity in their native tongue, in the language in which it was announced, and so little had Tertullian's cruel ideas prevailed, that it was not even attempted to make the horrid sentiment a part of the creed of the church.
 Moreover, Gregory Nazianzen presided over the council in Constantinople, in which the Nicene creed was finally shaped--- the